Cricut Materials that can be used with the Fine-point blade

 Hot glue gun – Hot glue is my go-to choice if I am not working with an intricate project!

-Tombow tape runner – Runner tape can be very helpful for papercrafts.
+Tombow tape runner – Runner tape can be beneficial for papercrafts.

 Wood dowel – I like to use wood dowels to curl paper with.

 Bone paper curler – This is also an alternative to curling paper.

 Paper Blooms shaping mat and toolset – A product of my own creation, perfect for cupping flower petals or embossing.

 Painter’s tape – This tape comes in handy for wood or leather projects.